HOW TO MAKE A CHILD FEEL LOVED

 Dayle Allen Shockley is an author whose work has

 appeared in dozens of publications.
-Her editorials and

 essays are regular features in The Dallas Morning News